luigifreda/rosdocker/docker_commands.md

 # Docker

-Start with this nice [demo](https://www.youtube.com/watch?v=XcJzOYe3E6M) then check the list of commands below.
+Start with this nice [demo](https://www.youtube.com/watch?v=XcJzOYe3E6M) then check the list of docker commands below.

 ## Commands
 ### Containers